facebook/create-react-app/docusaurus/docs/adding-typescript.md

 title: Adding TypeScript
 ---

+> Note: this feature is available with `react-scripts@2.1.0` and higher.

 [TypeScript](https://www.typescriptlang.org/) is a typed superset of JavaScript that compiles to plain JavaScript.

 To add [TypeScript](https://www.typescriptlang.org/) to a Create React App project, first install it: